Estimated reading time: 5 minutes

-Summer is well underway and with summer comes Vacation Bible School.
+Summer is just around the corner, and with summer comes Vacation Bible School.

-Many churches host vacation bible school to serve its members and the community by providing a safe place for kids while offering a life-changing experience.
+Many churches host vacation bible school to serve their members and the community.

 Hopefully, your church is one of them!